silverstripe/silverstripe-framework/docs/en/topics/testing/email-sending.md

 	$e->send();

 Normally, the send() method would send an email using PHP's mail() function.
-However, if you are running a `SapphireTest` test, then it holds off actually sending the email, and instead lets you assert that an email was sent using this method.
+However, if you are running a `[api:SapphireTest]` test, then it holds off actually sending the email, and instead lets you assert that an email was sent using this method.

 	:::php
 	$this->assertEmailSent("someone@example.com", null, "/th.*e$/");